Phfoo/Phfoo/README.md

 - .json for buildeing data-base on linux ?" and anything...
 - 🌱 I’m currently learning ...I'm lerning #C.
 - 💞️ I’m looking to collaborate on ...No I'm buissy.
-- 📫 How to reach me ...You may going to usr page (https://github.com/[your-page]) and on the left-hand site you should see my email address.
+- 📫 How to reach me ...
 <!---
 Phfoo/Phfoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.